 Our primary sources of liquidity consist of cash generated from our operating activities, existing cash balances and borrowings under our existing Global ABL Facility.
-At December 31, 2017, our total liquidity, including cash on hand, was \$485 million.
+At December 31, 2018, our total liquidity, consisting of cash on hand and amounts available under our Global ABL Facility, was \$492 million.
 Our ability to generate sufficient cash flows from our operating activities is primarily dependent on our sales of products to our customers at profits sufficient to cover our fixed and variable expenses.
-As of December 31, 2017 and 2016, we had cash and cash equivalents of \$48 million and \$109 million, respectively.
-As of December 31, 2017 and 2016, \$48 million and \$61 million of our cash and cash equivalents were maintained in the accounts of our various foreign subsidiaries and, if those amounts were transferred among countries or repatriated to the U.S., those amounts may be subject to additional tax liabilities, which would be recognized in our financial statements in the period during which the transfer decision was made.
-We currently have the intent and ability to indefinitely reinvest the cash held by our non-Canadian foreign subsidiaries and, pending further analysis of the impact of the Tax Act, there are currently no plans for the repatriation of those amounts.
+As of December 31, 2018 and 2017, we had cash and cash equivalents of \$43 million and \$48 million, respectively.
+As of December 31, 2018 and 2017, \$41 million and \$48 million of our cash and cash equivalents were maintained in the accounts of our various foreign subsidiaries and, if those amounts were transferred among countries or repatriated to the U.S., those amounts may be subject to additional tax liabilities, which would be recognized in our financial statements in the period during which the transfer decision was made.
+During 2018, we repatriated \$51 million of cash from our Canadian subsidiaries.

 Our primary credit facilities consist of a seven-year Term Loan maturing in September 2024 with an original principal amount of \$400 million and a five-year \$800 million Global ABL Facility that provides \$675 million in revolver commitments in the United States, \$65 million in Canada, \$18 million in Norway, \$15 million in Australia, \$13 million in the Netherlands, \$7 million in the United Kingdom and \$7 million in Belgium.
-The Global ABL Facility, which was re-sized to \$800 million from \$1.05 billion in our September 2017 amendment, matures in September 2022.
+As of December 31, 2018, the outstanding balance on our Term Loan, net of original issue discount and issuance costs, was \$393 million.
+The Global ABL Facility matures in September 2022.
 The Global ABL Facility contains an accordion feature that allows us to increase the principal amount of the facility by up to \$200 million, subject to securing additional lender commitments.
-As of December 31, 2017, we had \$129 million of outstanding borrowings and \$437 million of Excess Availability, as defined under this Global ABL Facility.
+As of December 31, 2018, we had \$291 million of borrowings outstanding and \$449 million of Excess Availability, as defined under our Global ABL Facility.
 Availability is dependent on a borrowing base comprised of a percentage of eligible accounts receivable and inventory which is subject to redetermination from time to time.

 Our credit ratings are below "investment grade" and, as such, could impact both our ability to raise new funds as well as the interest rates on our future borrowings.
 Our existing obligations restrict our ability to incur additional debt.
-We were in compliance with the covenants contained in our various credit facilities as of and during the year ended December 31, 2017.
+We were in compliance with the covenants contained in our various credit facilities as of and during the year ended December 31, 2018.
+We do not believe the 2019 implementation of the new lease accounting standard will impact our compliance with debt covenants, as our credit facilities contain provisions that grandfather our current method of accounting for leases for debt compliance purposes.